wjzhengsh/blockchain/howto/ibp-console-build-network.md

 As noted above, to join a peer from `org1` to a channel, `org1` must first be added to the consortium.
 If the organization is not a member of the consortium at channel creation time, it's possible to create the channel and add the organization later by clicking the **Settings** button on the page of the relevant channel and going through the **Update Channel** flow.

 For more information about channels and how to use them, see the [Hyperledger Fabric documentation ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/channels.html).

+Watch Video 3 above to learn about the process to create channel and join your peer to the channel.

 <!--
 Note that even though the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 uses Hyperledger Fabric v1.4 binaries, because the [gossip protocol ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/gossip.html) is not being used with the console, Fabric functionalities that leverage gossip, such as [Private Data ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html)] and [Service Discovery ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html)], are not available.